emmett-framework/emmett/docs/orm/advanced.md

     }
 ```

 As you can see the `expressions` option accepts one or a list of lambda functions, that should accept just one parameter: the model.
-The returning value should by any weppy valid sql expression on a field of the model itself.
+The returning value should by any Emmett valid sql expression on a field of the model itself.

 ### Conditional indexes

 > **Note:** support for conditional indexes depends on the DBMS in use.

-weppy supports a `where` option on indexes definition, which can be used to define conditional indexes:
+Emmett supports a `where` option on indexes definition, which can be used to define conditional indexes:

 ```python
 class Post(Model):